rossturner/HTML5-ImageUploader/README.md

  - **currentItemDone** - The total number of bytes to upload for the current image

 - **onFileComplete** - A function invoked on completion of uploading each selected image which is passed two arguments, the first is the event object from the XmlHttpRequest, and the second if the corresponding File object from the input element
 - **onComplete** - A function invoked on completion of all images being uploaded (passed no arguments)

 ## Example ##
 Below is an example of using the ImageUploader.js for uploading images on HTML page and further processing of the images at the server.

 ### HTML ###
 In our example we have a page with 3 input elements for selecting files that will be uploaded.
 When user selects a file, it will start to upload automatically.
+The user can select 1 file per input element.

 We will use the following additional libraries (they are not required by the ImageUploader.js, but we will use them to make our example look pretty):